Chrono Cross Resolutions

 But what if...
 The dimensions only fused in 1020 and were still seperate until then.

-This way is requires no rewriting of history it simply merges the two in 1020, and everyone without dimension travelers immunity is unaware of the occurence.
+This way requires no rewriting of history, and simply merges the two in 1020 A.D.
+Everyone without dimension travelers immunity is unaware of the occurrence.